 Two miles later I glance at the gas gauge and noticed it had not moved.
 I tapped the gauge and nothing happened.
 At that time, the car sputtered and coughed ominously.

-Then, like a bolt of lightening, it struck me.
+Then, like a bolt of lightning, it struck me.
 I had paid for the gas and drove away without pumping it into my car.
 By this time, the car engine stopped and I had just enough momentum to pull to the side of the road.

 I sat there a few minutes pondering my dilemma.
 I knew what I had to do but I didn't want to do it.
 Slowly, I picked up my cell phone and dialed the dreaded number.
 The phone rang and in a moment I heard myself speaking into the phone, ?Honey, can you??